Watching the Detectives

 Richard B. Trask, Pictures of the Pain (Yeoman Press, 1994).
 A detailed, reasonably objective, and exceptionally well researched discussion of the photographic record of the assassination, this is a valuable addition to the existing literature.
 (The photographic reproductions themselves, however, are only fair.)

 Noel Twyman, Bloody Treason (Laurel, 1998).
 A big, complicated, hyperconspiratorial book that fails on most levels.
 Twyman's grasp of the forensic evidence is incredibly weak, but true-blue conspiracy theorists will want this for the amount of effort Twyman expended making connections and naming names.
-The section on Gerry Patrick Hemming is a high point.

 Harold Weisberg, Whitewash (self-published, 1965; Dell, 1966).
 Whitewash was the first book to allege a systematic pattern of falsification in the Warren Report and remains an important book.
 Weisberg also deserves enormous credit for tenaciously prying thousands of documents out of government vaults -- sometimes having to resort to litigation in order to do so -- and researchers on all sides of the issue owe him their gratitude for that alone.